Headache and neck pain relief for busy professionals in Melbourne CBD. We use evidence based treatments to get to the root cause

 Migraines are very complex inflammatory disorders of the central nervous system.
 They are not just simply another type of headache.
 Headaches are just one of many signs and symptoms that can affect those who suffer migraines.

-- They are the 2nd most common neurological disorder in the world
+- They are the 2nd most common neurologic disorder in the world

-- 83% of people who suffer migraines also suffer tension-type headaches
+- 83% of people who suffer migraines also suffer tension headaches

 - 75% of people who suffer migraines are women, usually of child-bearing age